GoogleCloudPlatform/cloud-hackathons/faq/howto-setup-environment.md

-# gHacks - How to Setup Your Environment
+# How to Setup Your Environment

 Before we can get started hacking, we need to set up our environment using a script provided by your gHack to provision all the needed resources.